okta/okta-auth-js/samples/generated/react-embedded-auth-with-sdk/README.md

 ### Commands

-If running from the workspace directory: `yarn workspace @okta/test.app.react-oie start`
+If running from the workspace directory: `yarn workspace @okta/samples.react-embedded-auth-with-sdk start`

 | Command               | Description                    |
 | --------------------- | ------------------------------ |
 | `yarn start`          | Starts the app server          |

-### Develop The Sample Application
+### Supported Features

-#### Dependencies
+#### Authentication

-* @okta/okta-auth-js
-* @okta/okta-react
-* @okta/odyssey-react
+This sample app demostrates the best practices for integrating Authentication into your React SAP via the embedded Auth SDK (@okta/okta-auth-js).
+It dynamically renders the form by following responses from [Okta's Identity Engine][].
+Policy changes, like adding extra authenticator for MFA, can be reflected in this sample app with no code change.

 #### Profile Management

-After login, end users can access/manage own profile via [MyAccount API](/docs/myaccount/README.md).

-The MyAccount API provides user-scoped endpoints that don’t require admin tokens.
-End users only need an active user session to update their email and phone authenticators.
+MyAccount API provides user-scoped endpoints that don’t require admin tokens, which means profile management process can be finished within a single page app and end users only need an active user session to update their email and phone authenticators.

+[MyAccount Scopes](/docs/myaccount/README.md#scopes) will be needed at top level [config](/README.md#configuration-reference) of @okta/okta-auth-js to acquire scoped tokens after authentication.